Leo310/Blackjack/README.md

 Then we thought about using the optional wrapper, but this option would introduce so much overhead, because we would still need to check whether a card is present or not to then call dealer.dealCard().get().
-At the end we decided to throw a RuntimeException when the card deck is empty, because it makes the code so much cleaner and should never happen in a real game.
+At the end we decided to throw an EmptyCardDeckException when the card deck is empty, because it makes the code so much cleaner and should never happen in a real game.

 ## Feature List